Painting of Webb Blacksmith Shop in Nauvoo – Giclee Print

 About this Item

 This is the Webb Blacksmith Shop in old Nauvoo Illinois.
-One of my ancestors, Orin Nelson Woodbury worked in this shop as a young teenager.
+One of my ancestors, Orin Nelson Woodbury may have worked in this shop as a young teenager.
 Many of the wagons were made here and prepared for the long journey made by the Mormon Pioneers out West.
 Orin came with the pioneers first to Salt Lake City, then on to help settle the community of St. George, Utah–the place where I now live and have my painting studio.
 Last summer we followed the old Mormon Trail with a group from the Sons of Utah Pioneers and visited many of the locations where my own pioneer ancestors lived.
 This painting is one of a series done to honor my own forefathers who sacrificed so much for their posterity.
 “Painting of Web Blacksmith Shop in Nauvoo” is reproduced from an original watercolor painting by Roland Lee.
 Using today’s latest Giclee printing technology, each print is individually created using archival inks on acid-free archival paper.
 Giclee prints have a projected life span of 80 to 200 years when kept from direct sunlight and should provide enjoyment for generations.
 Each image is individually printed on order, then hand-inspected, signed and numbered by the artist.
 Because of this care, we need about two weeks from the time you place your order until we can ship the artwork.
 For protection during shipping, all prints are sent rolled in a sturdy mailing tube.

 |Unframed Size (in):|